-This page outlines the terms of conditions for regional and community radio and television broadcasting licences, and the process for applying for one.
+This page outlines the terms of conditions for regional and community radio broadcasting licences, and the process for applying for one.

-The policy behind the allocation licences is the Government’s Regional and Community Broadcasting Policy Framework.
+The policy behind the allocation of radio licences is the Government’s Regional and Community Broadcasting Policy Framework.

 Details about the Ministry's enforcement and prosecution policy for the Broadcasting Act 1989 is available on our legislation page.